uGcinikhaya/alx-higher_level_programming/0x02-python-import_modules/README.md

 The output should be the result of the addition of all arguments, followed by a new line You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers)

+Task 4: Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).